Bogdanp/molten/examples/serverless/README.md

 ## Usage

-Install molten with `poetry develop`, then install werkzeug by running `pip install werkzeug`.
+Install molten with `pip install -e '.[dev]'`, then install werkzeug by running `pip install werkzeug`.
 Finally, install `serverless` and `serverless-wsgi` via `npm install -g serverless serverless-wsgi` and run the app with `sls wsgi serve`.